ljr1981/manual_c_cpp/README.md

 The purpose of this example project (especially the `test` target) is to demonstrate successful hand-coded wrapping of either C API code directly or external DLLs.

 ## Prerequisites
-This code was developed on MS Windows 10 using Visual Studio 2020 and Eiffel 19.11.
+This code was developed on MS Windows 10 using Visual Studio 2019 and Eiffel 19.11.
 If you are using any other OS (e.g. Linux, Mac) then the "test" code will not work.

+Visual Studio is here: https://visualstudio.microsoft.com/downloads/

+Eiffel Studio is here: https://www.eiffel.org/downloads

 ## Documentation Style
 Documentation comes to you from several angles at once.